rnwolf/simple-web-gantt-viewer/README.md

 This application provides a comprehensive project management interface for manually scheduling tasks, resource assignments, linking dependencies, and managing project markers and file import/export capabilities.

 When you have your plan make sure to save it to your local drive.
-Then maximize the gantt chart and take a screen shot to to incluse in your communications materials.
+Then maximize the Gantt chart and take a screen shot to include in your communications materials.

 ## 🚀 Features